-- 1) Running in hallways. - 2) Making unreasonable noise. - 3) Using language or gestures that are profane, lewd, vulgar or abusive. - 4) Obstructing vehicular or pedestrian traffic. - 5) Engaging in any act which disrupts the normal operation of the school community. - 6) Trespassing.
-Students are not permitted in any school building, other than the one they regularly attend, without permission from the administrator in charge of the building.
+- 1) Running in hallways.

+- 2) Making unreasonable noise.

+- 3) Using language or gestures that are profane, lewd, vulgar or abusive.

-- 7) Misusing computer/electronic communications devices, including any unauthorized or inappropriate use of computers, software, or Internet/intranet account; accessing inappropriate websites; evading the District's content filter; using an outside wireless network; or any other violation of the District Acceptable Use Policy.
-This includes unauthorized videotaping and altering pictures and/or video digitally. - 8) Unauthorized use of personal computer, laptop, tablet, cell phone or e-reader and/or other computerized information resources through the District computer system is prohibited. - 9) Pulling a fire alarm, discharging a fire extinguisher, pulling an AED alarm and/or calling 911 without cause. - 10) Endangerment or harassment (e.g. bullying, intimidation) of others.
+- 4) Obstructing vehicular or pedestrian traffic. - 5) Engaging in any act which disrupts the normal operation of the school community. - 6) Trespassing.
+Students are not permitted in any school building, other than the one they regularly attend, without permission from the administrator in charge of the building. - 7) Misusing computer/electronic communications devices, including any unauthorized or inappropriate use of computers, software, or Internet/intranet account; accessing inappropriate websites; evading the District's content filter; using an outside wireless network; or any other violation of the District Acceptable Use Policy.
+This includes unauthorized videotaping or recording of students or employees without their consent while on school property or at school functions, events or activities and altering pictures and/or video digitally. - 8) Unauthorized use of personal computer, laptop, tablet, cell phone or e-reader and/or other computerized information resources through the District computer system is prohibited. - 9) Pulling a fire alarm, discharging a fire extinguisher, pulling an AED alarm and/or calling 911 without cause. - 10) Endangerment or harassment (e.g. bullying, intimidation) of others.